- As low as $457/Night

 - Private vacation home

-Appreciate your stay in this pretty 3Br/2Ba home close to downtown and the beaches!
+Savor your stay in this gorgeous 3Br/2Ba home close to downtown and the beaches!
 Located in a peaceful West Ashley neighborhood, you are a fast drive to eateries, grocery stores, parks, etc.

 About the Area